Allen's Swift Concurrency for Swift 6 (Part-1)

 Theoretical learning code materials provided

-Textbook sold separately (30,000 won)
+Textbook sold separately (30,000 KRW)

-1. Providing Learning Materials
+1. Learning Materials Provided

 • Code materials provided /

-• Multiple Translations Provided (Swift 6 - Concurrency / API Collection / Migrating to Swift 6)
+• Multiple translations provided (Swift 6 - Concurrency / API Collection / Migrating to Swift 6)

 2. Prerequisites and Important Notes

-• Basic aspects of Swift syntax - able to freely handle functions, closures, etc.
+• Basic proficiency in Swift syntaxโ€”the ability to freely use functions, closures, etc.

-• Basic knowledge of UIKit and SwiftUI
+• Basic level of knowledge in UIKit and SwiftUI

 • macOS Sequoia / Xcode 16 (Playground theory learning is also possible in Xcode 15.3 ~ 15.4)

-💌 Regarding Course Content License
+๐Ÿ’Œ Regarding Lecture Content License

 Q. Is the course available for lifetime access?